jackd68ed/dict-to-dataclass/README.md

 dataclass_instance = MyDataclass.from_dict(origin_dict)

-# Now, our dataclass instance has the values from the dictionary
+# Now our dataclass instance has the values from the dictionary
 >>> dataclass_instance.my_string
 "Hello"